 • The landlord must provide severance compensation equal to three months of rent-gap payments (based on average CMHC market rents for rental units built since 2015).
 This payment must be made before the licence is issued.

-In both cases, the plan must include a one-time moving allowance of $1,500 for a studio or one-bedroom unit, or $2,500 for a two-or-more-bedroom unit.
+In both cases, the landlord must provide to the tenant a one-time moving allowance of $1,500 for a studio or one-bedroom unit, or $2,500 for a two-or-more-bedroom unit.

-Step 2: Submit Your Application (Within Seven Days of Issuing N13 Notice)
+Step 2: Submit Your Licence Application (Within Seven Days of Issuing N13 Notice)

-• Landlords must submit the following to the City within seven days of issuing the N13 notice to the tenant:
+• Landlords must apply for a Rental Renovation Licence within seven days of issuing the N13 notice to the tenant, and the licence application must be accompanied by:

-• A copy of the building permit and any other permit required to carry out the renovations.
+• A copy of the building permit and any other permit required to carry out the repairs or renovations.

 • A copy of the N13 notice to end tenancy.

-• A $700 application fee (waived for Multi-Tenant Housing Operators).
+• A $700 application fee (waived for licensed Multi-Tenant Housing Operators).

-• A report from a qualified person confirming that vacant possession is required for the renovation.
+• A report from a qualified person confirming that vacant possession is required for the renovation or repair.

 Step 3: Tenant Notification